CodeAnimal/Ninject.Extensions.DependencyInjection/README.md

 ## Overview
 **This repo is based on https://github.com/lord-executor/Ninject.Web.AspNetCore which has the original work.**

-This project provides full [Ninject](https://github.com/ninject/Ninject) integration with ASP.NET Core projects.
-Full integration means that the Ninject kernel is used to replace the standard service provider that comes with ASP.NET Core.
+This project provides full [Ninject](https://github.com/ninject/Ninject) integration with .NET Core projects.
+This integrates .NET Core service collection with the Ninject kernel and uses Ninject's kernel as the service provider.

 * [Ninject.Extensions.DependencyInjection](https://www.nuget.org/packages/Ninject.Extensions.DependencyInjection/)
 * [Ninject.Extensions.DependencyInjection.AspNetCore](https://www.nuget.org/packages/Ninject.Extensions.DependencyInjection.AspNetCore/) - this is only required if you use `.InRequestScope()`.